ELS-RD/anonymisation/README.md

 ### TODO:

-- ajout aléatoire de phrase sans offset (5% pour pas fausser si mal parsé)
+- ajout aléatoire de phrase sans offset (5% pour pas fausser si mal parsé) ? utile ?
 - randomly remove company type (la société |sasu|sarl)
 - randomly remove M Mme Mlle ...
-- search for all first last names discovered with other patterns
 - post process offsets to remove space at the begining and the end
 - post process offsets to detect offset starting or ending in the middle of a word
-- change first_name_dictionary and comment its functions
 - post process to remove M Mme, etc. in offsets
 - post process to remove spaces in offsets